Undergraduate programs in

 Hofstra offers two types of Philosophy degrees.
 In addition, many of our students pick up a double major in another subject area related to their future plans.
 Through courses in ancient, modern, and contemporary philosophy, you will become a creative problem solver who can make sense of complex information in a modern world.

-In addition to our majors, we offer a Philosophy Minor as well as minors in Philosophy of Law; Philosophy, Society and Business; Cognitive Science and an interdisciplinary minor in Scientific Reasoning and Data Analysis.
+In addition to our majors, we offer a Philosophy minor as well as minors in Ethics; Philosophy of Law; Philosophy, Society and Business; Cognitive Science; and an interdisciplinary minor in Data Analysis and Scientific Reasoning.

 BA in Philosophy